 Review by Alice Astbury

 The first thing to note about P.O.P is that they aren’t a collective as such.
 They describe themselves as a community, which is the exact vibe I got from helping out the past few weeks at Pick Me Up.
-Anyone involved becomes a “Person of Print” whether it’s a four-year-old kid making a Monoprint to take home and put on the fridge or the big boss man himself Marcroy Smith.
+Anyone involved becomes a “Person of Print” even it’s a four-year-old kid making a monoprint to take home and put on the fridge.

 Passion and interest in print was obvious from everyone helping out on any particular day.
 They were there simply because they wanted to be creative – make some cool stuff, and see some cool stuff.

 Showcased, alongside more seasoned exhibiters was work from unknown artists (like myself), resulting in a wide spectrum of work shown.
 Even stuff that didn’t make it onto the walls was included in a browsing folder, giving a sense of equal opportunity for all.

 Four Workshops running continuously (Lino and Woodcut, tee-shirt Screen Printing, Tie-Dye and Letterpress), showed that P.O.P are not only interested in displaying work, but more importantly in encouraging people to create it and share it with each other.
 The workshops evolved naturally incorporating new skills and ideas.
 This made the experience fresh and exciting each day.

 The aim was to teach people the processes used in the world of print, with the pieces on display serving as examples of the possible results.
 If there’s one thing I have learnt over the past few weeks from P.O.P, it’s that process (and passion) is the key to quality.

 Latest posts by Marcroy (see all)

 - Posterzine™ & Print Isn’t Dead™ Bundle - March 31, 2017